danturu/farel/README.md

 ## Reuse Farel Expressions

 For cases when piped output is bound to many places within a template, it's beneficial to have a single piped expression.
-Farel will provide a `Query` directive that assigns an expression result to a local variable, until Angular 2 [starts supporting it](https://github.com/angular/angular/issues/2451) in a native way.
+Farel will provide the `Query` directive that assigns an expression result to a local variable, until Angular 2 [starts supporting it](https://github.com/angular/angular/issues/2451) in a native way.

 To use this directive in your Angular 2 application, import `FAREL_DIRECTIVES` from `'farel/common'` barrel and list it in the `@Component` decorator's directives array like in the example below.